alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 >Sorted all permutations of natural number sequences length 10 and lower.
 >~~~

-This testing strongly *indicates* that the code is correct as a sorting algorithm for permutations of a sequence of 1 through *n*, and it indicates to some degree that it’s a correct solution to the problem of finding the first missing positive number.
+This testing of millions of sequences strongly *indicates* that the code is correct as a sorting algorithm for permutations of a sequence of 1 through *n*, and it indicates to some degree that it’s a correct solution to the problem of finding the first missing positive number.

 asd